 We hope to use this as a gentle reminder that above all else, good travel is mindful travel!
 Be mindful of the places you are visiting and living in and your impact on them, not just for the local people, but for the wildlife as well!

 Want to See the Dambulla Elephant Dump for Yourself?

-If you stay at the Relax Guesthouse*, Lucky Bob can hook you up and show you the ropes.
+If you stay at the Relax Guesthouse, Lucky Bob can hook you up and show you the ropes.
 Lucky Bob was a fantastic host, and very helpful in divulging Dambulla’s local flavor to us during our very short stay there.
 If you want to go to major Sri Lanka tourism sites like Sigiriya Sri Lanka, Rasta Bob can help you.
 If you’re looking to get off the typical Sri Lanka tourism path, Rasta Bob can also help you.

 For more Sri Lanka travel, check out our guide to How to Spend a Day in Kandy, Sri Lanka!

 Share it on Pinterest by hovering over the picture below and clicking the red “Pin It” button!